jsome635/jsome635.github.io/essays/interests.md

 ---
 layout: essay
 type: essay
-title: The Result of an Impluse
+title: The Result of an Impulse
 date: 2017-01-18
 labels:
   - Personal